Ham: Uses

 Ham is typically used in its sliced form, often as a filling for sandwiches and similar foods, such as in the ham sandwich and ham and cheese sandwich.
 Other variations include toasted sandwiches such as the croque-monsieur and the Cubano.
 It is also a popular topping for pizza in the United States.

 In the United Kingdom, a pork leg cut, either whole or sliced, that has been cured but requires additional cooking is known as gammon.
 Gammons were traditionally cured before being cut from a side of pork along with bacon.
 When cooked, gammon is ham.
-Such roasts are a traditional part of British Christmas dinners.
+Cooked ham joints are a popular dish around Christmas time, particularly in the Anglosphere and Northern Europe.
+Gammon can also served as gammon steaks, which are fried or grilled, and served in a similar manner to bacon.